 Christopher Wren’s answer to the influence of Roman architecture in London, St. Paul’s Cathedral boasts some of the most beautiful and extravagant architecture ever included in one building.

 The Tate Gallery of British Art holds the largest collection of British works from the 16th to the 20th century.
 There is no charge for the regular collections, but an admission fee is charged for major exhibits.

 Tate Modern is the national gallery of international modern art.
 Located in London, it is one of the family of four Tate galleries which display selections from the Tate Collection.
 This comprises the national collection of British art from the year 1500 to the present day, and of international modern art.

 The Victoria and Albert Museum is the one of the greatest museums of art and design, a world treasure house with collections of fabulous scope and diversity.
 The Museum holds over 3000 years worth of artifacts from many of the world’s richest cultures.

 Westminster Abbey is the final resting place for Britain’s monarchs and the site of coronations and other pageants.
 This abbey is a medieval architectural masterpiece.
 Do not miss seeing this national treasure.

 Take in a play

 London is renowned for its fantastic theater scene.
 While there are several top tier playhouses in the city, there are many more smaller theaters at various price-points.
-And, if you are looking for bargains, be sure to check out Tkts Liecester Square, the official half-off ticket offfice operated by the Society of London Theatres.
+And, if you are looking for bargains, be sure to check out Official London Theatre Tkts the official half-off ticket offfice operated by the Society of London Theatres.
 (Note: there are lots of places calling themselves discount dealers, but many are rip-offs.)